LLNL/RAJA/docs/sphinx/dev_guide/contributing.rst

 by someone on the RAJA core development team will be run automatically through all RAJA CI tools.
 In particular, a PR made from branch on a forked repository will not.
-Gitlab CI on internal LLNL platforms and Travis CI will only be run on PRs that are made on branches within the GitHub RAJA repository.
+Gitlab CI on internal LLNL platforms and Travis CI will only be run on PRs that are made from branches in the GitHub RAJA repository.

 .. note:: **RAJA core team members:**